ernestobaezf/ltoolkit/README.md

 * RemoteRepository: This is the repository used to handle data from remote services.
 Instead of calling any http client (like guzzle) directly and handle the response differently each time, this structure tries to unify the access to data, no matter where it comes from.
+To use RemoteRepository is require install a package that [implements HttpClient](http://docs.php-http.org/en/latest/clients.html) and declare a binding to it in your service provider.
+We recommend the use of php-http/guzzle6-adapter:

+>
+    $this->app->singleton("Http\Client\HttpClient", Http\Adapter\Guzzle6\Client::class);

 ## API controllers